How to Do A Needle

 Balance weight on the right leg using your core.
 Grab toe of left foot with the left hand.
 Grab chin with the right hand.
 Transition left hand onto the chin.
 Straighten leg.

-Improving The Needle Body Position
+Improving The Needle Stunt

 While practicing the Needle Body position, observe yourself in a mirror or have a friend video your technique and spot you appropriately.
 To develop flexibility, balance, and strength and improve one’s needle body positioning, the back, legs and arms must be adequately flexible.
 For your back: Bridge Sequence, Snail Stretch.
 Legs: Split Sequence – Both Legs, Pull Needle on Floor.
 Arms: Shoulder Stretch